The Morgue

-The Morgue is a 2008 direct-to-DVD horror film directed by Halder Gomes and Gerson Sanginitto, and written by Najla Ann Al-Doori and Andrew Pletcher.
+The Morgue is a 2008 direct-to-DVD horror film directed by Halder Gomes and Gerson Sanginitto, written by Najla Ann Al-Doori and Andrew Pletcher, and starring Heather Donahue in her final role before her retirement.

 Plot synopsis

 The protagonist Margo Dey is paying her way through college by working part-time in a morgue.
 Her only living companion in the long nights at the morgue is George, the night watchman, who is stricken with grief from the loss of his daughter.
 As the story unfolds more characters, including Jill, a frightened young girl, are introduced.

 Cast

 Critical reception

 Allan Dart, writing for Fangoria, found the directors Gomes and Sanginitto went for psychological suspense instead of mere gore, but felt the film was predictable.
 Dread Central called it "cheap fun, better than expected, but come the next day you'll hardly remember its name."